 Applying the art of mission command in changing environments

 Incident Leadership offers hands-on experience leading a response during an escalating all-hazards incident.
-Students take on leadership responsibilities in simulation blocks – lasting 16 hours over five days – mirroring events in an emerging incident.
+Students take on different leadership responsibilities within 16 hours of simulation mirroring an emerging incident.
+Approximately 28 hours of the 36-hour, five day program are spent in hands-on simulation-related activities.
 Iterative learning cycles and a variety of perspectives provide students with opportunities to learn, practice, and improve command skills and leadership behaviors.

 - Command Presence